-RedFox Inspections conducts a thorough test on all homes we inspect.
-Whether on the buying or sale process, having a home inspection provides peace of mind and can also increase the value of a property.
+RedFox Inspections conducts a thorough energy inspection on all homes we inspect.
+Whether on the buying or sale process, having an energy inspection provides peace of mind and can also increase the value of a property.

 - Certified Energy HERS Ratings performed for builders, architects and home buyers.